Kingy34/Calafskas-ruby-discord-bot/README.md

-# Calafskas perl discord bot
+# wew
-A Discord bot programmed in ruby :).
+A wew programmed in wew :).
-Its already compiled , you just need to run the ruby code ^u^
+Its already wew , you just wew to wew the wew ^wew^